-For the purposes of data protection legislation in force from time to time the data controller is Ampersand Consulting Limited of 19-21 Great Tower Street, London EC3R 5AR, United Kingdom.
+For the purposes of data protection legislation in force from time to time the data controller is The Develop Group of 19-21 Great Tower Street, London EC3R 5AR, United Kingdom.

 Our nominated representative OR Data Protection Officer is Barbara Hudecova.